Posts tagged Underground

 Parkland Walk North

-After Highgate Wood, the Parkland Walk can be picked up again on the junction of Muswell Hill Road and Cranley Gardens (road).
-This section of the Walk exits into Alexandra Park where you’re a very short walk back to the start.
+After Highgate Wood, the Parkland Walk can be picked up again at the junction of Muswell Hill Road and Cranley Gardens.
+This section of the walk exits right back into Alexandra Park, leaving you just a very short stroll back up the hill to the start.

 Disused Stations Passed: